Indicate whether each of the following describes a gas, a liquid,... | Channels for Pearson+

 Textbook Question

-Indicate whether each of the following describes a gas, a liquid, or a solid:c.
-Helium occupies the entire volume of a balloon.
+Indicate whether each of the following describes a gas, a liquid, or a solid:a.
+Lemonade has a definite volume but takes the shape of its container

 Verified step by step guidance